lmcrean/Steam-Report/README.md

 ### 2.1.4.
 User Stories & business goals

-The business goals were xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+The business goals were to provide users with a fun and engaging quiz that would promote careers in STEAM.
+The user stories were developed to meet the business goals.

 <div align="center"><h3> User Stories testing</h3>